xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

      * - *CAS*
        - This is the coloumn address strobe(Inverted).

-Because of the multiplexing it is important that attention is payed to the physical wiring of the SDRAM to the xCore.
+Because of the multiplexing it is important that attention is paid to the physical wiring of the SDRAM to the xCore.

 A typical SDRAM will require the following signals: